 Residency Interview Preparation is a process that cannot be completed in one day.
 We break your sessions into one-hour blocks over a period of time.
 This allows us to not only assess you and provide you feedback, but it affords you time to practice answers before the next prep session.
 Over a period of time as you prepare, we will also assign articles for you to read and other homework to complete.
 This method enables us to evaluate your preparation progress, while giving you time for self-improvement.

 We understand you have a busy schedule, and will work with you to find a convenient time to conduct residency interview training.

 When you schedule your first mock interview, you should already have decided on your specialty and know with which residency program you will be interviewing.
-Our Residency Interview Preparation Courses include (and goes beyond) preparing you to answer general interview questions.
-We review the profile and objective statements at the specific programs where you will be interviewing.
-We tailor the training for that specific residency program, while ensuring that you understand how the training will help you with all your interviews, as the techniques for answering interview questions are adaptable.
+This certainty is important, because our residency interview preparation courses go beyond preparing you to answer general interview questions.
+We review the profile and objective statements at the specific program where you will be interviewing.
+We tailor the training for that specific residency program, while ensuring that you understand how the training can help you with all your interviews, as the techniques for answering interview questions are adaptable.

-We recommend that an applicant that has not yet participated in Residency Interview purchase 5 hours of training.
-For applicants who already did some interview preparation 2.5 hours can be enough.
+We recommend that an applicant that has not yet participated in any job interview purchase 5 hours of training.
+For applicants who already had experience 2.5 hours of preparation can be enough.
 In cases when an applicant needs more prep work, additional time can be purchased later.

 While technique is adaptable, Interview in a certain specialty have some specifics.
 Therefore, Internal Medicine residency interview preparation, Radiology interview preparation, Family Medicine, Pediatrics or Surgery interview prep should differ each other.
 Interview Preparation needs some certainty.
 Also, You will need to know Residency Program well for better connection with your interviewer.